 It all started with a single clove of garlic—well, make that 20 cloves.

-After an incredibly busy week, the creatives at PR Hacker, a PR and digital marketing agency based in San Francisco, were in desperate need of some celebration and relaxation.
+After an incredibly busy week, the creatives at TOP, a PR and digital marketing agency based in San Francisco were in desperate need of some celebration and relaxation.
 Someone on the team had a breath-taking idea: Because National Garlic Day was this week, why not have a garlic-themed happy hour?

 Everyone rallied around the theme, spitballing a list of foods and ideas.
 Garlic eating contest?
 Garlic mincing race?
 We settled on a garlic buffet with every garlicky treat imaginable: garlic bread, garlic shrimp, garlic pasta, garlic mussels, roasted garlic, pickled garlic.
 You get the idea.
 The spread brought everyone to the conference table, and it was the best (if most pungent) happy hour in memory.